 - Buying refurbished devices such as laptops and iPads, rather than new, can save you loads of money. – Emily

-- In my experience, after Year 7 your kids will have a clearer idea of what they want for a school bag as these things are subject to trends, so perhaps don't spend too much on a bag upfront if you think you might be replacing it later.
-You can also make a new bag (or anything subject to trends that isn't a necessity) a Christmas or birthday present. – Rachel
+- In my experience, after Year 7 your kids will have a clearer idea of what they want for a school bag as these things are subject to trends, so don't spend too much on a bag upfront if you might be replacing it later.
+You can also make a new bag a Christmas or birthday present. – Rachel

 Factory outlet stores can be a good place to pick up cheaper school shoes.